Marine life: Historical development

 Past species have also left records of their evolutionary history.
 Fossils, along with the comparative anatomy of present-day organisms, constitute the morphological, or anatomical, record.
 By comparing the anatomies of both modern and extinct species, paleontologists can infer the lineages of those species.
 However, this approach is most successful for organisms that had hard body parts, such as shells, bones or teeth.
 Further, as prokaryotes such as bacteria and archaea share a limited set of common morphologies, their fossils do not provide information on their ancestry.

 More recently, evidence for common descent has come from the study of biochemical similarities between organisms.
 For example, all living cells use the same basic set of nucleotides and amino acids.
 The development of molecular genetics has revealed the record of evolution left in organisms' genomes: dating when species diverged through the molecular clock produced by mutations.
-For example, these DNA sequence comparisons have revealed that humans and chimpanzees share 98% of their genomes and analysing the few areas where they differ helps shed light on when the common ancestor of these species existed.
+For example, these DNA sequence comparisons have revealed that humans and chimpanzees share 98% of their genomes and analyzing the few areas where they differ helps shed light on when the common ancestor of these species existed.

 Prokaryotes inhabited the Earth from approximately 3–4 billion years ago.
-No obvious changes in morphology or cellular organisation occurred in these organisms over the next few billion years.
+No obvious changes in morphology or cellular organization occurred in these organisms over the next few billion years.
 The eukaryotic cells emerged between 1.6 and 2.7 billion years ago.
 The next major change in cell structure came when bacteria were engulfed by eukaryotic cells, in a cooperative association called endosymbiosis.
 The engulfed bacteria and the host cell then underwent coevolution, with the bacteria evolving into either mitochondria or hydrogenosomes.
 Another engulfment of cyanobacterial-like organisms led to the formation of chloroplasts in algae and plants.

 The history of life was that of the unicellular eukaryotes, prokaryotes and archaea until about 610 million years ago when multicellular organisms began to appear in the oceans in the Ediacaran period.
 The evolution of multicellularity occurred in multiple independent events, in organisms as diverse as sponges, brown algae, cyanobacteria, slime moulds and myxobacteria.
 In 2016 scientists reported that, about 800 million years ago, a minor genetic change in a single molecule called GK-PID may have allowed organisms to go from a single cell organism to one of many cells.